IPT-OMICS/IPT-OMICS/docs/source/ClusterStructure.rst

 Cluster Structure
 =================

-The HPC cluster OMICS was formed with the help of institut pasteur de tunis et institut pasteut de paris .
+The IPT HPC-Cluster was formed with the help of institut pasteur de tunis et institut pasteut de paris .